Rendezvous Docking Simulator

 The Rendezvous Docking Simulator, also known as the Real-Time Dynamic Simulator, is a simulator at the Langley Research Center.
 It was constructed for the Gemini program in Building 1244 and it became operational in June 1963 at a cost of $320,000 and later reconfigured for the Apollo program.
 The simulator consists of a gantry frame, with an overhead carriage from which test craft were suspended by cables.
 A gimbal was powered hydraulically and was capable of changing pitch and yaw at a rate of 1 radian per second or roll at 2 radians per second.
 The gantry also moved like an overhead crane using electric motors and was capable of travelling 210 ft longitudinally at up to 20 ft/s, 16 ft laterally at up to 4 ft/s and vertically 45 ft at up to 10 ft/s.

 It is the only surviving simulator from the NASA Gemini and Apollo space programs that was used by astronauts to practice docking of space capsules with other vessels.
-Ability to dock reliably with the lunar landing module was a crucial skill essential for the mission to return from the moon.
+Ability to dock reliably with the Apollo Lunar Module was a crucial skill essential for the mission to return from the Moon.
 The docking simulator was used alongside the Projection Planetarium in training exercises.

 It was declared a National Historic Landmark in 1985.

 Currently it is stored, hanging from the rafters in Building 1244, a vast hangar at Langley, and there are no plans for it otherwise.